Nearsoft/jobs/readme.md

 * Experience working in an Agile/Scrum development process
 * Experience with performance and/or security testing is a plus

+### Software Engineer in Test
+🏥

+* You are excited to lead and champion our test automation effort throughout the company.
+* You are an expert in object-oriented design and experience with the Page Object pattern.
+* You have excellent coding skills in Java/Swift/Node.
+* You have at least 3 years of development and/or test automation experience.
+* You are experienced in writing robust, maintainable, and extensible unit, integration, and acceptance tests that assert something use.
+* You have a passion for technology outside the workplace with an interest in the latest open source framework/libraries/tools such as Se2/WebDriver, Selenium Grid, TestNG, JUnit, and Hamcrest.

 ## iOS Engineer
 🔎